Frequently Asked Questions

-I inserted the Baselight tutorial shots into my timeline using the Sequence Browser but the display shows a grey ‘X’.
+I inserted the Baselight tutorial shots into my timeline using FLUX Manage but the display shows a grey ‘X’.

-Why can’t I play back audio files in the Sequence Browser?
+Why can’t I play back audio files in FLUX Manage?

 In the tutorials, the strips in the timeline are brightly coloured and solid.
 Why do mine look different?